 Executive Board Member Removal

-An officer may voluntarily resign from their position with a two-week notice presented in advance to both Editor-- in-- Chiefs.
+An officer may voluntarily resign from their position with a two-week notice presented in advance to both Editor-in-Chiefs.
 An officer who fails to perform their ascribed duties or meet member requirements will be subject to forced removal of office by a majority vote by the Executive Board and Faculty Adviser(s).
 Any officer who participates in any controversial or discriminatory practices while representing the organization will have their membership revoked after review and a majority vote by the Executive Board.
 Any officer who uses money from the organization’s account or programming funds for any unauthorized use, will have their membership revoked immediately.
 The Executive Board and Faculty Adviser(s) will determine based on severity of the case to remove the officer from their role and revert them to a general member position, remove them from their role and suspend them for a semester from participating in the organization, or complete and permanent removal for the duration of their time at OSU.
 If an officer is removed for the duration of their time at OSU, which will be outlined in their dismissal letter, they will never be accepted as a member of the organization.

 Adviser Removal